Equivalences of LLT polynomials via lattice paths: Linear Relations between LLT polynomials

 where under this mapping the change in the power of $t$ is given by

 All together this shows that

 As one possible application of this type of calculation, we can reprove a relation between LLT polynomials indexed by single rows given in \cite{Tom}.
-Note that the precise powers of $t$ differ than that of \cite{Tom} as we are working with coinversion LLT polynomials. \begin{lem*}[Lemma 3.17, \cite{Tom}] Let $\beta_1,\gamma_1,\beta_2,\gamma_2$ be positive integers such that $\gamma_1 < \gamma_2 \le \beta_1 < \beta_2$.
+Note that the precise powers of $t$ differ than that of \cite{Tom} as we are working with coinversion, rather than inversion, LLT polynomials.
+(Recall that the inversion and coinversion LLT polynomials themselves only differ by an overall power of $t$.) \begin{lem}[Lemma 3.17, \cite{Tom}] Let $\beta_1,\gamma_1,\beta_2,\gamma_2$ be positive integers such that $\gamma_1 < \gamma_2 \le \beta_1 < \beta_2$.
 Then

-\end{lem*} \begin{proof} We began by drawing the boundary conditions and matchings corresponding to the tuple of partitions of each of these LLT polynomials:
+\end{lem} \begin{proof} We begin by drawing the boundary condition and matchings corresponding to the tuple of partitions of each of these LLT polynomials:

-Note that the terms corresponding to $M_2$ in $(\bg)_1$ and $(\bg)_2$ are equal as we can swap the colors along the arcs connecting the two rows with no cost.
-Similarly, terms corresponding to $M_1$ in $(\bg)_1$ and $(\bg)_2$ are equal to those in $(\bg)_3$ up a power of $t$ coming from swapping the color along one of the arcs.
-Putting this together, we have
+Note that \begin{itemize} \item The terms corresponding to $M_2$ in $(\bg)_1$ and $(\bg)_2$ are equal as we can swap the colors along the arcs connecting the two rows without changing the weight. \item The terms corresponding to $M_1$ in $(\bg)_1$ are equal to those in $(\bg)_3$ up to a factor of $t^{-1}$ coming from swapping the top arc. \item The terms corresponding to $M_1$ in $(\bg)_2$ are equal to those in $(\bg)_3$ since there is no cost to swapping the bottom arc. \end{itemize} We can use $(\bg)_3$ to cancel the terms corresponding to $M_1$ in both $(\bg)_1$ and $(\bg)_2$, then use the fact that the terms corresponding to $M_2$ in both $(\bg)_1$ and $(\bg)_2$ are equal.
+Putting this together, we find